 ${\displaystyle f (z) = {\frac {1}{2}}z.\cos^{2}\left({\frac {\pi }{2}}z\right) + {\frac {(3z+1)}{2}}.\sin ^{2}\left({\frac {\pi }{2}}z\right)}$

-Chamberland examined his opinion about the repetition on the real line in 1996.
-He demonstrated that when there are many infinity fixed points, this conjecture doesn't hold for the real numbers.
-Furthermore, the orbits and cycles escape monotonously to boundlessness."
+Chamberland examined the repetition on the real number line in 1996.
+He demonstrated that when there are infinitely many fixed points, the Collatz conjecture doesn't hold for the real numbers.
+Furthermore, the orbits and cycles escape monotonously and are boundless."
 For more details study~\cite{4}.

-\begin{definition} "The result of 3k+1 is always equal with an even number, unless the situation that $k$ = 2\H{k} (proof is in definition~\ref{1.4}).
-So with a $\geq$ 1 and \'{k} odd, 3k+1 = $2^{a}$\'{k}.
+\begin{definition} "The result of $3k+1$ is always equal to an even number, unless the case is $k$ = 2\emph{\H{k}}.
+So with $a$ $\geq$ 1 and \emph{\'{k}} odd, $3k+1$ = $2^{a}$\'{k}.
 From the set $\textsl{I}$ of odd integers into function f such that $f(k) = \acute{k}$, syracuse function will appear.
 Some properties of this function are: